Posted by Imperial Harvest on 24 May 2019

 Solving the problem of missing sectors is as simple as ensuring that there is a balance of energy flow within the compound.
 This can be done with the application of Imperial Feng Shui.

 The combination of the Imperial White Ink Stone and Qian Long Jadeite Mountain is especially effective in this case.
-Placing these two powerful Imperial Feng Shui remedies in the wealth sector in your home can suppress the missing sectors and eliminate negative effects they bring.
+Placing these two powerful Imperial Feng Shui remedies in the wealth sector in your home can suppress the missing sectors and eliminate the negative effects they bring.

 Imperial White Ink Stone